Letting Trajectories Spread: Quality-Preserving Control for Diverse Flow Matching: Experiments and Results

 \subsection{Ablation Study}

 This section explores the role of the most important safeguards and parameters in our method on the final quality and diversity of generated samples.
-For a more detailed analysis of our method's robustness to different noise distributions, please see Appendix~\ref{sec:appendix_robust}.
+For a more detailed analysis of our method's robustness to different noise distributions, please see Appendix~\ref{sec:appendix_robust}, where we show that our approach remains effective across different sampling strategies, backbone architectures, and feature encoders.

-\textbf{The Core Role of Fidelity Safeguards} \quad We validate our fidelity safeguards by comparing our full method against two ablated variants: one without Orthogonal Projection (OP) and another without Redundancy-Aware Reweighting (RR).
-The quantitative results in Table~\ref{tab:ablation_quality} show that removing either component harms all metrics, with a particularly severe degradation in semantic diversity and a drastic increase in distributional error.
-The visual results in Figure~\ref{fig:ablation_visuals} further confirm this degradation, showing that both ablated variants are prone to generating images with chaotic textures and physically implausible artifacts.
-This confirms that our fidelity safeguards are critical for preventing the diversity guidance from interfering with the model's learned generation path.
+\textbf{The Core Role of Fidelity Safeguards.} We validate our fidelity safeguards by comparing the full OSCAR model against two ablated variants: one without Orthogonal Projection (w/o OP), and one without Redundancy-Aware (w/o RR).
+The quantitative results in Table~\ref{tab:ablation_quality} show that removing these components consistently harms all metrics, with variants that drop OP suffering the most severe degradation.
+The visual results in Figure~\ref{fig:ablation_wo_visuals} further confirm this degradation, illustrating that these ablated variants are prone to chaotic textures and implausible artifacts, whereas our method maintains both diversity and realism.
+More comprehensive qualitative comparisons are provided in Appendix~\ref{sec:appendix_more_visuals}.